This is Not a House of Cards

 The Market is Saturated with Prototyping Tools

 Today, the market is replete with options where both indie development studios and larger corporations are offering sophisticated prototyping tools.
-Despite that, there is a major problem with the majority of tools in this space: they were designed to BE prototyping tools.
-This issue is pervasive throughout the market, and if you’re a designer or developer working with some of these tools you’ll know that their output is, typically, something that needs to be recreated from scratch by a developer.
+Despite that, there is a major problem with the majority of tools in this space: they were designed to be prototyping tools.
+If you’re a designer or developer working with some of these tools you’ll know that their output is, typically, something that needs to be recreated from scratch by a developer.
 Producing a cutting-edge tool in this space requires thinking beyond the prototype.

 So, is the market saturated with prototyping tools?
 Yes.